MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/AdsApp.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 backgroundColor|string|Optional.
 The background color to use in the UX for the label.
-You may specify the color using:<ul><li>A three-byte hexadecimal number in the form, #RRGGBB (Scripts doesn't support the #RGB form).
-For example, CB0400.</li><li>One of the 16 known CSS color names.
+You may specify the color using:<ul><li>A three-byte hexadecimal number in the form, #RRGGBB.
+For example, #CB0400.</li><li>One of the 16 known CSS color names.
 For example, aqua, yellow, and fuchsia.</li></ul>Consider accessability when choosing the color.
 If not specified, a random color is chosen for you. description|string|Optional.
 A description that describes the label's use.
 The maximum size is 200 characters.<br /><br />If you specify `backgroundColor`, you must provide a description or an empty string (""). name|string|Required.
 The label's name.
 The name is case sensitive and must be unique within the account.
 The maximum size is 80 characters.
 The method trims leading and trailing whitespace from the name.